-Recognizing the complexities of the topic of election methods, delegates at the 2001 LWVWA convention adopted a one-year continuation of the Election Methods study focusing on the three alternative election methods currently receiving considerable public attention:
+Recognizing the complexities of the topic of election methods, delegates at the 2001 LWVWA convention adopted a one-year continuation of the Election Methods study focusing on the three alternative election methods:

-- Instant Runoff Voting (IRV) for single winner offices (produces a majority vote winner.) - Choice Voting (Single Transferable Voting) for representative bodies used to achieve proportional representation. - Cumulative Voting (achieve semi-proportional representation)
+- Instant Runoff Voting (also referred to ranked Choice Voting as) for single winner offices (produces a majority vote winner.) - Choice Voting (Single Transferable Voting) for representative bodies used to achieve proportional representation. - Cumulative Voting (achieve semi-proportional representation)